The Ultimate Guide to Gantt Charts: Everything about the Tool You Can’t Ignore for Project Planning

 Can I make a Gantt chart in Excel?

 Unfortunately, you can.
 Why unfortunately?
-Because Excel was not designed for creating Gantt chart, especially dynamic ones.
+Because Excel was not designed for creating Gantt charts, especially dynamic ones.

 In case you have time and desire to do it, here is a guide on how to make a Gantt chart in Excel.